Grassleaf coneflower

 Grassleaf coneflower (Rudbeckia graminifolia) by Julie Tew.
 Click on terms for botanical definitions.
 View post as a PDF.

-Grassleaf coneflower is a Florida endemic perennial wildflower.
+Grassleaf coneflower is a Florida endemic wildflower found only in the Panhandle, near and in the Apalachicola National Forest.
 Its solitary blooms are distinctly different than most Florida Rudbeckia species in that they have short, brick-red ray florets and large conelike disk florets.
 Comparatively, it is a small bloom among Rudbeckias.
 Its leaves are small, narrow and grasslike (hence the common name).

 Grassleaf coneflower bloom